JCSDA/jedi-docs/docs/jedi-components/ioda/interface.rst

 UFO Interface
 ^^^^^^^^^^^^^

-UFO access observation data via Fortran functions and subroutines belonging to the ObsSpace class.
+UFO accesses observation data via Fortran functions and subroutines belonging to the ObsSpace class.
 ObsSpace is implemented in C++ and a Fortran interface layer is provided for UFO.
 The following three routines are used to access observation data, and unlike the ObsVector methods in the :ref:`ioda-oops-interface` above, access is available to ObsData arrays and all Meta Data arrays.
 Reasons to access ObsData arrays from UFO would be for debugging purposes or for storing results, such as H(x), for post analysis.